-We generally receive 130-150 applications.
+We generally receive 120–150 applications.
 Approximately 18 companies Showcase plus up to an additional 12 companies receive an opportunity for a low-tech 10 minute Spotlight or excerpt of their piece.

-The Selection Committee will meet June 9–11, 2014 in Philadelphia, PA.
-It is helpful if the contacts you list on your application are available June 9–11.
-Occasionally we make calls to artists/agents/managers if we have questions about their application.
+The Selection Committee will meet June 17&ndashg;19, 2015 in Montreal, QC.
+It is helpful if the contacts you list on your application are available during that time should we have questions.

-We hope to notify artist/companies that have been selected to Showcase by the end of June 2014.
+We hope to notify artist/companies that have been selected to Showcase on or around July 3, 2015.
 Alternate and Spotlight artists will be contacted at a later date.

-For artists, Showcase is a marketing opportunity to sell work that is ready to tour.
+For artists, Showcase is an investment in a marketing opportunity to sell work that is ready to tour.
 Artists are not paid for their performances by IPAY.
-IPAY pays for a portion of the technical requirements and provides the venue.
-It is up to each artist to secure funding from their company, government, arts council, and constituents to attend.
-We recognize that Showcasing is an investment for each company and we work with you to ensure your work is seen by over 300 attendees.
+IPAY pays for and provides the venue and a portion of the production costs (which includes an approx. four-hour load in, house light plot and running crew).
+It is up to each artist to secure funding from their company, government, arts council, and constituents to attend (including travel, freight, per diems, accommodations, visas, artist fees, etc) and to pay for production costs beyond the IPAY provision.

 What expenses are involved in Showcasing?